-- Treat everyone with dignity and respect. - Provide an example you wish others to follow. - Plan activities so that they involve more than one other person being present, or at least in sight or hearing of others. - Respect a child or young person's right to personal privacy. - Provide access for children and young people to feel comfortable enough to point out attitudes or behaviour they do not like and provide a caring atmosphere. - Use common sense when demonstrating skills e.g. discuss and explain your actions with children and young people when physical contact is necessary. - Remember that someone else might misinterpret your actions, no matter how well intentioned. - Recognise that caution is required especially in sensitive moments of counselling, such as when dealing with bullying, bereavement or abuse.
+- Treat everyone with dignity and respect. - Provide an example you wish others to follow. - Plan activities so that they involve more than one other person being present, or at least in sight or hearing of others. - Respect the adult's right to personal privacy. - Provide access for the person to feel comfortable enough to point out attitudes or behaviour they do not like and provide a caring atmosphere. - Use common sense when demonstrating skills e.g. discuss and explain your actions with adults when physical contact is necessary. - Remember that someone else might misinterpret your actions, no matter how well intentioned. - Recognise that caution is required especially in sensitive moments of counselling, such as when dealing with bullying, bereavement or abuse.